 FREE delivery on orders over £50

-When it comes to buying a gutter clearing vacuum system, what are the specifications that really matter.
+When it comes to buying a gutter clearing vac, what are the specifications that really matter.
 From Watts, to Horsepower to water lift (also referred to as static lift or sealed suction) to air flow, it can all become a little bit bewildering.

 In this guide we will highlight the key factors to consider when buying a professional gutter vac.
-And more importantly, help you to decide on the right type of system and the specifications that meets the needs of your business.
+And more importantly, help you to decide on the right type of gutter vacuum system and the specifications that meets the needs of your business and gutter cleaning services.